thanhanofhcmus/markdown-editor/markdown-features.md

 Here's a line for us to start with.

+This line and other lines under it only separated by one new line character so it still a one line.

 This line is separated from the one above by two newlines, so it will be a *separate paragraph*.

-This line is also a separate paragraph, but...
-This line is only separated by a single newline, so it's a separate line in the *same paragraph*.